CSE3320-Fall-2023/egos-2000-scheduler/ASSIGNMENT3.md

 ## Requirements

 ### Lottery Scheduler
-Kernel processes will continue to be scheduled as they are now.
+Kernel processes GPID_PROC, GPID_FILE and GPID_DIR will continue to be scheduled as they are now.

-The PROC_SHELL process (PID 4) and all user processes will be scheduled via a lottery scheduler.
+The GPID_SHELL process (PID 4) and all user processes will be scheduled via a lottery scheduler.

-If none of the processes 1, 2, or 3 are runnable then the scheduler will utilize a lottery scheduling algorithm to pick the next process, PID 4+, to run.
+If none of the processes GPID_PROC, GPID_FILE and GPID_DIR are runnable then the scheduler will utilize a lottery scheduling algorithm to pick the next process, PID 4+, to run.

 Each process will be created with a single lottery ticket.
 The scheduler will randomly select a lottery ticket.
 The process holding that lottery ticket will be scheduled to run.